rednblkx/HomeKey-ESP32/docs/content/prerequisites.md

 ## 2. Hardware You'll Need

 > [!TIP]
-> Avoid powering from a MacBook as they can sometimes not supply enough current to this kind of devices and can result in unexpected behavior of the ESP32 and/or PN532.
+> Avoid powering from a MacBook as they can sometimes not supply enough current to this kind of devices and can result in unexpected behavior of the ESP32 and/or NFC module.

 The required hardware can be obtained either by sourcing all the parts yourself or by using an integrated PCB that has it all on a single board.